LATIN PHILOLOGY

 - Assessment

-Written and oral examination: a written examination is scheduled for each exam session, after which the oral examination will be held at a call of the student's choice.
+Written and oral examination: there is one written examination per examination session, after which there is an oral examination to be taken at a call of the student's choice.

-Excellent marks will be awarded to those papers that demonstrate the student's possession of critical skills; of sure orientation in the reading of texts, also making connections; of the appropriate use of specialist vocabulary.
+Excellent marks will be awarded for tests that demonstrate the student's possession of critical faculties; confident orientation in the reading of texts, also making connections; appropriate use of specialist vocabulary.

 Proofs that demonstrate the student's possession of a more than basic knowledge of the contents, supported by critical ability and orientation with recourse to the language and technical vocabulary of the discipline will be assessed as fair.